What is the best protein powder without lecithin?

 What is lecithin?

 To put it simply, lecithin is a group of fatty substances.
-It is added to processed foods to create a smooth, creamy texture, and to prevent separation.
-Basically, lecithin provides a dairy-like mouthfeel without the dairy.
+It is added to processed foods to create a creamy texture, and to prevent separation.
 It is therefore no surprise that manufacturers like to add lecithin to protein powder.

-Lecithin can upset your stomach because it is hard to digest.
+Basically, because lecithin is heavily-processed and looks nothing like real food, it is hard to digest.
 It therefore sits in your gut for longer than food should, which gives your gut bacteria more time to eat.
-As they eat, these bacteria produce gas, which causes bloating and stomach pain.
-Gas also slows colonic transit (the amount of time it takes food to travel through the colon) and can lead to constipation.
+As they eat, these bacteria produce gas, causing bloating and stomach pain.
+Gas also slows colonic transit (the amount of time it takes food to travel through the colon), which can lead to constipation.

-While we are on the subject, here is a list of the most common food additives in protein powder:
+We make protein powder without lecithin, or any food additives for that matter.
+Here is a list of the most common food additives in protein powder:

 acacia gum, acesulfame potassium, artificial flavors, aspartame, carrageenan, cellulose gum, dextrin, dextrose, erythritol, gellan gum, guar gum, gum arabic, inulin, locust bean gum, “natural” flavors, maltodextrin, rice syrup solids, soy lecithin, silica, sucralose, sunflower lecithin, xanthan gum, xylitol

-When it comes to identifying food additives, go with your gut. 😉 As a rule of thumb, they are the ingredients that you cannot pronounce.
-Food additives are not the only thing to look out for when buying protein powder without lecithin, however.
+When it comes to identifying food additives, go with your gut. 😉 As a rule of thumb, additives are ingredients that you cannot pronounce.
+Food additives are not the only thing to avoid when buying protein powder, however.
 There are several other ingredients that can upset your stomach.

 Protein Matrix Comprised of (Whey Protein Concentrate, Whey Protein Isolate, Calcium Caseinate, Micellar Casein, Milk Protein Isolate, Egg Albumen, Glutamine Peptides), Polydextrose, Sunflower Creamer (Sunflower Oil, Corn Syrup Solids, Sodium Caseinate, Mono- and Diglycerides, Dipotassium Phosphate, Tricalcium Phosphate, Soy Lecithin, Tocopherols), Natural and Artificial Flavor, MCT Powder (Medium Chain Triglycerides, Nonfat Dry Milk, Disodium Phosphate, Silicon Dioxide), Lecithin, Cellulose Gum, Salt, Yellow 5, Sucralose, Acesulfame Potassium, Papain, Bromelain.